Slow-Cooker Pumpkin Spice Oatmeal

 So I was in the throes of fever and despair.
 For the weekend on the whole, I didn’t actually leave my bed much, which was quite nice – when I wasn’t barfing or being barfed on, I got to do some cozy fall reading and movie-watching.
 (That I actually can find a silver lining to viral gastroenteritis probably says so much about the pace of my life right now.)

 Anyway, I do have more to share with you today than tales of stomach woes.
-This slow-cooker steel-cut oatmeal is soooo good I couldn’t not point you to the recipe.
-I made it for the Bio-K blog (I brush off my dietitian’s* hat and geek out on probiotics big time.
+This slow-cooker steel-cut oatmeal is soooo good.
+I made it for the Bio-K blog (I brushed off my dietitian’s* hat and geeked out on probiotics big time.
 I love friendly bugs).
+Grab the full recipe here.

 It made the creamiest steel-cut oats I have ever had, and I seriously doubt I’ll ever make them any other way.
 Once you add a bit of sweetener (I used maple syrup), it is like rice pudding.
 So yummy.